-Setback from Road Boundaries
+Setback from road boundaries

-- 1. Buildings, accessory buildings, and structures shall be setback a minimum of 5m from road boundaries, except where: - a.
+- Buildings, accessory buildings, and structures shall be setback a minimum of 5m from road boundaries, except where: - a.
 A garage door faces the road boundary, the minimum setback shall be 5.5m. - b.
 Fences or walls no more than 2m in height. - c.
 Swimming pools and uncovered decks less than 1m in height above ground level. - d.
-Letterboxes, clotheslines, and outdoor furniture. - e.
-Water tanks less than 2.7m in height above ground level. - 2.
-Car parking spaces shall be setback a minimum of 5m from the road boundary.
+Letterboxes, clotheslines and outdoor furniture. - e.
+Water tanks less than 2.7m in height above ground level. - Car parking spaces shall be setback a minimum of 5m from the road boundary.

-- Where compliance is not achieved with MHDA-S5 matters over which discretion is restricted: - a.
+- 3. Where compliance is not achieved with MHDA-S5 Matters over which discretion is restricted: - a.
 Amenity and character of the surrounding area. - b.
-The safety and efficiency of the land transport network and private access-ways. - Screening, planting, and landscaping of the site.
+The safety and efficiency of the land transport network and private access-ways. - c.
+Screening, planting and landscaping of the site.